V. E. Schwab: Career

 Schwab's debut novel, The Near Witch, was published by Disney in 2011.

 The Guardian called Vicious "a brilliant exploration of the superhero mythos, and a riveting revenge thriller".
 Additionally, it received a starred review from Publishers Weekly, which also named the novel one of its best books of 2013 for Sci-Fi/Fantasy/Horror.
 The American Library Association's Reference and User Services Association likewise awarded it the top fantasy book in their 2014 Reading List.
-In late 2013, the rights for a film adaptation of Vicious were bought jointly by Story Mining & Supply Co and Ridley Scott's: Scott Free Productions.
+In late 2013, the rights for a film adaptation of Vicious were bought jointly by Story Mining & Supply Co and Ridley Scott's Scott Free Productions.

 In 2014, Schwab signed a two-book deal with Tor Books, which included A Darker Shade of Magic and its sequel.
 The former was published in February 2015, and also received a starred review from Publishers Weekly.
-In 2017, she signed another book deal with Tor for Vengeful, the sequel to Vicious; a new trilogy set called Threads of Power, which takes place in the same world as the Shades of Magic series; and an "homage to Blade Runner" called Black Tabs.
+In 2017, they signed another book deal with Tor for Vengeful, the sequel to Vicious; a new trilogy set called Threads of Power, which takes place in the same world as the Shades of Magic series; and an "homage to Blade Runner" called Black Tabs.

 In May 2018, Schwab gave the sixth annual Tolkien Lecture at Pembroke College, Oxford.

-In 2020, Schwab joined the panel of Podcast Writing excuses to discuss book themes and other topics.
+In 2020, Schwab joined the panel of Podcast Writing Excuses to discuss book themes and other topics.

 The Invisible Life of Addie LaRue was published by Tor Books on October 6, 2020.
 It was heavily praised and nominated for the 2020 Locus Award for Best Fantasy Novel.

 Schwab's short story "First Kill" was published in the 2020 anthology Vampires Never Get Old: Tales With Fresh Bite.
 On October 15, 2020, Netflix gave a series order to the production First Kill (TV series).
 Schwab served at the creator and an executive producer of the series and as a writer for a number of episodes.
-The first season of the series premiered on June 10, 2022 on Netflix.
+The first season of the series premiered on June 10, 2022, on Netflix.
+The show was cancelled in August 2022, despite having a "decent run" in terms of viewing figures.
+Gay Times, along with many LGBTQ fans, speculated that the cancellation was due to homophobic bias at the highest levels of TV decision making, as the show centred on a lesbian love story.

+Schwab has been the host of the podcast No Write Way with V. E. Schwab, in which she discusses the craft of writing with successful authors, since 2023.

+In June 2025, Schwab published Bury Our Bones in the Midnight Soil, which topped the USA Today Bestseller List and The New York Times Bestseller List.
+The Chicago Review of Books stated that "In Schwab’s hands, even the well-trod territory of immortal bloodsuckers turns fresh and new."

 Personal life

-Schwab grew up in Nashville, Tennessee and has lived in St. Louis, Brooklyn, Liverpool, and Edinburgh.
+Schwab grew up in Nashville, Tennessee, and has lived in St. Louis, Brooklyn, Liverpool and Edinburgh.
 She first came out as gay at age 28.